 - Individuals with hair longer than shoulder length must have it tied back.
 Use of a bathing cap in this case is strongly recommended.

-- Children ages 6 years or under are not permitted on the deck at any time unless accompanied by a parent/guardian or YMCA staff person.
-If under the age of 12, parents/guardians are required to be on deck with their children.
+- Children ages 76 years or under are not permitted on the deck at any time unless accompanied by a parent/guardian or YMCA staff person.
+If under the age of 12, parents/guardians are required to be in the YMCA building.

 - ADULT OPEN is for swimmers ages 18+ who would like to water walk, stretch, etc., whereas OPEN swim is for swimmers of any age.
 LAP swimmers must swim laps.

-- Each individual wearing a Personal Flotation Device (PFD) must be within arm’s reach of a parent/guardian or YMCA staff member.
+- Each individual wearing a Personal Flotation Device (PFD) must be within arm’s reach of a parent/guardian (18+) or YMCA staff member.
+There shall be no more than two children in PFDs to one adult.

 - Use of toys & noodles is at the discretion of the lifeguard on duty.